bryanashley/itsDOMLoading/README.md

       console.log(this, "was added to the page, it has a class of test");
     });

+The callback defined accepts the added node as "this" as a jQuery object.

 ## Dependencies
 itsDOMLoading requires jQuery for selector matching.